Preparing a Presentation

 - Do NOT read your slides – it makes you look unprepared!

 Never start your speech or presentation with an apology (“I have a cold, I’m not feeling well, I was just invited to speak a few hours ago, the dog ate my homework”).
-This puts your audience on edge, making them worry that you’re going to flame out!
+This puts your audience on edge, making them worry that you’re going to lose it!

 More than just talking: